-Warrant Officer Swanwick was promoted to Warrant Officer in 1991 and since then has served in various aircrew positions and strategic, staff roles predominantly in Canberra.
-A highlight of his career during this time was being nominated by CDF and selected by Minister of Defence to serve as the Other Ranks Representative Trustee and Director on the Military Superannuation & Benefits Scheme Board which he held for 14 years.
-As a Trustee, he was a member of the Audit & Risk Committee and Chair of the Superannuation Communications Group, completed the Company Directors Course and many financial and investment courses.
-He transferred to Air Force Reserve in 2012 to focus on his family and as being owner operator of his café Deja Brew in Canberra.
+A highlight of his career was being nominated by CDF and selected by Minister of Defence to serve as the Other Ranks Representative Trustee and Director on the Military Superannuation & Benefits Scheme Board.
+He was reappointed several times and held the role for 14 years being renowned as a strong advocate for the enlisted workforce and superannuation investment, education and proactive communication.
+He was a member of the Board's Audit & Risk Committee and Chair of the Commonwealth Superannuation Communications Group, completed the Company Directors Course along with many financial and investment courses.